ktorn/completium-landing/docs/dapp-tools/tutorials/tuto6.md

 ## Call entry points

 The goal here is to set the state machines to `Completed` state.
-The following commands are necessary:
+Use the following commands to transit the machine:

 ```
 completium-cli call 6-state_machine.arl